danielaparker/jsoncons/doc/ref/json_cursor.md

 Constructors (8)-(14) read from a character sequence or stream and set `ec` if a parsing error is encountered while processing the initial event.

+Note: It is the programmer's responsibility to ensure that `basic_json_cursor` does not outlive any source, content handler, and error handler passed in the constuctor, as `basic_json_cursor` holds pointers to but does not own these resources.

 #### Parameters

 `source` - a value from which a `jsoncons::basic_string_view<char_type>` is constructible, or a value from which a `source_type` is constructible.
 In the case that a `jsoncons::basic_string_view<char_type>` is constructible from `source`, `source` is dispatched immediately to the parser.
 Otherwise, the `json_cursor` reads from a `source_type` in chunks.

-Note: It is the programmer's responsibility to ensure that `json_cursor` does not outlive an error handler passed in the constuctor.

 #### Member functions